THE LONE WOLF'S LADY

 The night air tasted cold and delicious, flavored with the promise of more snow and the spicy tang of cedar from the surrounding trees.
 It smelled like home to Rand.
 He paused at the top of the ridge to draw in another deep breath to clear away the last vestiges of the city fumes he'd been inhaling for the past month.

 It had been far too long since he'd last been able to cast off the trappings of civilization and his human skin to run free as a wolf.
 He gave himself a good shake from nose to tail before resuming his patrol.
 This stretch of woods was his, the one place he could go where no one watched his every move, waiting for him to stumble, to disappoint.
 His older brother never failed to remind him that everyone made mistakes sometimes, and that might be true.
-However, the cost of Rand's failure had almost cost someone her life, which was something no one could forgive, not even him.
+However, Rand's failure had almost cost someone her life.
+That was something no one should forgive, not even him.

 Especially not him.